deepgram/web-next/content/blog/posts/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/index.md

 ---
-title: "How to Use Whisper: OpenAI's Speech Recognition Model in 1 Minute"
+title: "Use Whisper: OpenAI's Speech Recognition Model in 1 Minute"
 description: "Deepgram has made testing OpenAI's new open-sourced Whisper speech recognition model easy as copy and paste. "
 date: 2022-09-22T18:59:11.323Z